Arthritic Pain and Arthritis

 Sore hands?
 It could be because you’re always on the move, typing all day, moving a mouse, or worse, a trackpad.
 Using a keyboard may be essential for your livelihood so you can’t stop without quitting your job, putting your family under financial stress.

-Chances are you’ve got arthritis from repetitive motions where the joint cartilage is slowly worn away.
+Chances are you’ve developed the condition from repetitive motions where the joint cartilage is slowly worn away.
 This results in pain varying in severity depending on its progression.
-Often stiffness in the joint or fingers renders the sufferer unable to use their hands properly or walk with a full range of motion.
+Often stiffness in the joints or fingers renders the sufferer unable to use their hands properly or walk with a full range of motion.

 Other symptoms include: